arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_WNS Flow Diagram_

-In this exercise you will learn how to send a toast notification from the Web API service (Web site) to the registered clients (Windows Store applications) whenever a new customer is added.
+In this exercise you will learn how to send a toast notification from the Web API service (Web site) using Windows Azure Notification Hubs to the registered clients (Windows Store applications) whenever a new customer is added.

+Windows Azure Notification Hubs provide all the functionality of a push infrastructure that enables you to send mobile push notifications from any backend (in the cloud or on-premises) to any mobile platform.
+Using Windows Azure Notification Hubs, devices are only responsible for registering PNS handles, and the backend is responsible for sending platform-independent messages to users or interest groups

 A toast notification is a transient message to the user that contains relevant, time-sensitive information and provides quick access to related content in an app.
 It can appear whether you are in another app, the Start screen, the lock screen, or on the desktop.
 Toasts should be viewed as an invitation to return to your app to follow up on something of interest.